TykTechnologies/tyk-helm-chart/README.md

 will be done correctly and securely.
 This can be done using the command below with the appropriate CA filename:

 ```
-kubectl -n tyk create configmap {{.Values.certificates.caVolumeName}} --from-file=tykCA.pem
+kubectl -n tyk create configmap {{.Values.certificates.caConfigMapName}} --from-file=tykCA.pem
 ```

-> **_NOTE_**: The name of the configmap must be replaced with the actual value set for .Values.certificates.caVolumeName
+> **_NOTE_**: The name of the configmap must be replaced with the actual value set for .Values.certificates.caConfigMapName
 > in the yaml file (e.g. ca-pemstore)